UN warns of escalating humanitarian crisis in Sudan amid ongoing conflict News

 The United Nations issued a dire warning on Sunday about the worsening crisis in Sudan, emphasizing the devastating impact of ongoing conflict and the inadequate international response.

-Dr. Tedros Adhanom Ghebreyesus, director-general of the World Health Organization (WHO), reported that over 20,000 people have died since the conflict began in April 2023.
+Tedros Adhanom Ghebreyesus, director-general of the World Health Organization (WHO), reported that over 20,000 people have died since the conflict began in April 2023.
 He cautioned that the actual death toll is likely higher.
 The conflict, a struggle between the the Sudanese Armed Forces and the paramilitary Rapid Support Forces, has created the world’s largest internal displacement crisis.
-Over 10 million people have been displaced within Sudan, with another 2 million seeking refuge in neighboring countries.
+Over 10 million people have been displaced from their homes in Sudan, including 2 million who are seeking refuge in neighboring countries.

 The conflict has ravaged Sudan’s infrastructure and health system, leaving 70 to 80 percent of the country’s healthcare facilities non-operational.
 Additionally, recent seasonal floods have exacerbated the crisis, destroying vital infrastructure and leading to further casualties.